LucasGoodman/cookie-operator/README.md

 *IMPORTANT!* when deleting a cookie, you must pass the exact same path and domain attributes that was used to set the cookie, unless you're relying on the  [default attributes](#CookieAttributes).

-Create an instance that overrides the default value of the cookie setting [create](https://github.com/LucasGoodman/cookie-operator/blob/master/doc/index.md#CookieOperator+create)：
+[Create](https://github.com/LucasGoodman/cookie-operator/blob/master/doc/index.md#CookieOperator+create) an instance that overrides the default value of the cookie setting ：
 ```javascript
 let testAttr = {
         expires: 1,